segabl/pd2-streamlined-heisting/README.md

 - Implements missing ``murder`` tactic, enemies with this tactic will continue shooting at downed players regardless of any aggressive behavior
 - Implements missing ``shield`` and ``shield_cover`` tactics, enemies with ``shield_cover`` tactic will stick closely to group members with ``shield`` tactic
 - Fixes enemies not pulling back when encountering players during anticipation
+- Reverts chages made to the Taser's line of sight check to allow them to tase more consistently again
+- Makes Cloaker attacks more consistent by removing some of their restrictions and fixes them crouch-charging on clients
+- Makes Shields reduce explosion damage from the front instead of a generic explosion damage resistance
+- Makes Medics require line of sight to heal

 ### Standardizes enemy factions